lunagarigen/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote resonates in coding as it reminds us that clear, concise, and maintainable code often outlives complex and overly intricate solutions.
 Strive to write code that is easy to read, understand, and debug, for tomorrow you or someone else may be the one maintaining it.
 Remember, a program is not only executed by machines but also written and read by humans."

 In practical terms, this could mean using appropriate data structures, breaking down complex problems into simpler functions, commenting your code effectively, and adhering to established design patterns and principles like SOLID, DRY (Don't Repeat Yourself), and KISS (Keep It Simple, Stupid).

+# 2024-02-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It's easier to understand, debug, and extend over time.
+Remember that code is read far more often than it's written, so invest in clarity today for better productivity tomorrow."

+In practice, this means:
+1. Write modular code with well-defined functions and classes.
+2. Avoid unnecessary complexity; if a simple solution exists, use it.
+3. Comment your code effectively but aim to make it self-explanatory.
+4. Continuously refactor to improve structure without changing functionality.
+5. Follow established design patterns and best practices of your language or framework.